timstr/taipan-webapp/README.md

 JSON-based message system.
 The game state is stored and maintained using a pattern similar to [Redux](https://redux.js.org/), in that the game state is stored in a single variable, which is replaced (not modified) by a function taking the old state and an action which describes the desired changed.
 Indeed, most of this webapp is written in a very functional style.
+The build system uses [WebPack](https://webpack.js.org/) with a few plugins to easily and reliably build and bundle everything.